bnnm/wwiser-utils/doc/NAMES.md

 Audio Bus = 0
 01_Bus = 0
 ```
+Buses are often named like usual (`audio_bus`, `sfx_volume`), but if you are missing a few it may be due to this.

 ### give up
 Say you have almost every name-number down, save a couple.
 Just need to try a few more names...!
 Well, bad news: sometimes it's just too hard.
 Give up and move on.
-But you can always come back later, maybe names you need will be in the sequel or other game, or some extra tricks to get names will be added later.
+But you can always come back later, maybe names you need will be in the DLC, sequel or other game, or some extra tricks to get names will be added later.

 Remember that you can call wwiser with `-sm` to print all missing numbers in generated `wwnames.txt`.